Bryn-Pedersen/library-management/README.md

 # Library Management System

-A professional library management system with book and user tracking, CSV import/export, and SQLite database persistence.
+A library management system with book and user tracking, CSV import/export, and SQLite database persistence.

 ## Features